baychub/cb-gsg/getting-started.md

 ### Open the web portal
 While the RSP Controller application software is running, you can use the web portal.
-1. If the web portal is not already open, open it from the Edge Computer by going to http://localhost:8080/web-admin/ in a browser.
+1. If the web portal is not already open, open it from the edge computer by going to http://localhost:8080/web-admin/ in a browser.
 2. Navigate through the portal by choosing a page from the three-bar menu on the upper left of the display.

 ![enter image description here](add-screenshot-URL-here)

 ### Other web portal tasks here
-While the RSP Controller Application software is running, you can use the web portal.
+While the RSP Controller application software is running, you can use the web portal.

 ## Viewing RFID data in Other Ways
 You've now used the RSP web portal to see a sample of some of the platform's capabilities.
 In this section, you'll use some RSP building blocks of data that you'll use for your own RFID solution: